sau-rav/gamma_scalping_backtester/README.md

     max_tolerable_vega (float) : Max value of parameter Vega * (IV - HV) that can be tolerated if the movements of opposite of what we expect idx (int) : Index according to the dataset where the position has benn taken

-Methods defined here:
+Help on function closePosition in module position:
 closePosition(self, i, impl_volatility, hist_volatility, close_signal)

-    Function for closing the position by calling close for the gamma scalping object of the position
+    Function for closing the position by calling close for the gamma scalping object of the position Parameters :

-    Parameters :
     i (int) : Index according to the dataset where evaluation needs to be done impl_volatility (float) : Implied Volatility at the index where evaluation needs to be done